-Students
+Students Searches

 School authorities may search a student and/or the student's personal effects in the student's possession (such as, purses, wallets, knapsacks, book bags, lunch boxes, etc.) when there is a reasonable ground for suspecting that the search will produce evidence the particular student has violated or is violating either the law or the school or district's student rules and policies.
 The search will be conducted in a manner that is reasonably related to its objective of the search and not excessively intrusive in light of the student's age and sex, and the nature of the infraction.

-School officials may require a student to cooperate in an invastigation about investigation if there is specific information about activity on the student's account on a social networking website that violates the school's disciplinary rules or school district policy.
+School officials may require a student to cooperate in an investigation if there is specific information about activity on the student's account on a social networking website that violates the school's disciplinary rules or school district policy.
 In the course of the investigation, the student may be required to share the content that is reported in order for the school to make a factual determination.
+School officials may not request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website.